Debugging Tips

 Getting accurate traces from reported inaccurate traces

-Even with reporter trace without debug symbols (yet debug symbols installed on your side), if you make sure you use exactly the same flatpak commit as the reporter (see Testing older GIMP versions section) or the exact same .appimage, .exe installer or .dmg from gimp.org website, you are ensured to use the same binaries.
+Even with reporter trace without debug symbols (yet debug symbols installed on your side), if you make sure you use exactly the same flatpak commit as the reporter (see Testing older GIMP versions section) or the exact same .appimage, .snap, .exe installer, .msix or .dmg, you are ensured to use the same binaries.
 Hence you can trace back the code line from an offset.

 For instance, say that your trace has this output: